 The Academy's side events focused on three topics dealing with photos as evidence in international criminal proceedings, refugees in Nuremberg as potential witnesses of international crimes and possibilities of prosecuting war crimes in Syria by third countries.

 More than words?
 Photos as evidence in international criminal proceedings

 Speakers: Andreas Mix (Memorium Nuremberg Trials), Jens Dieckmann (Lawyer)

 The trials against the "major war criminals" at the International Military Tribunal in Nuremberg 1945/46 used photographs as evidence.
 The images of ghettoes, concentration camps, and executions were intended to authenticate and illustrate the crimes of the Nazi regime.
 The importance of photographs as evidence in international criminal proceedings has increased significantly since then.
 With digital cameras and smartphones, it is now much easier today to capture warfare and crime.
-The lectures highlight the importance of photographs in historical and contemporary proceedings before international courts.
-The question of the impact that pictures have on the perception of violent conflicts will also be discussed.
+The lectures highlighted the importance of photographs in historical and contemporary proceedings before international courts.
+The question of the impact that pictures have on the perception of violent conflicts was also discussed.